 Designing, administering and evaluating mediation programs that help children and families, Child Protection Mediation: Charting a Positive Path for Children and Families

 - Evaluating the District of Columbia Superior Court’s mandatory Child Protection Mediation Program, including helping the court to zero in on what specifically needed to be evaluated, A Comprehensive Evaluation of a Child Protection Mediation Program

 Designing, administering and evaluating eviction mediation programs in northern Illinois as an eviction crisis loomed amid the COVID-19 pandemic, Eviction Mediation: On the Front Lines in a Housing Crisis

-Conducting our comprehensive foreclosure mediation programming, Foreclosure Mediation: Practicing What We Preach
+Conducting our comprehensive foreclosure mediation programming, including designing, administering and evaluating foreclosure mediation programs in three northern Illinois judicial circuits, Foreclosure Mediation: Practicing What We Preach